In this article, I’ll be reviewing Hedd’s Heddphone AMT driven open-back headphones.

 Likewise, the weight distribution of the headband seems to justify their weight, allowing them to be worn comfortably for several hours without any strain on the jaw, neck, or head.
 Still, slight neck discomfort can be expected for long running sessions.

-Overall, they feel fairly solid and durable, although not quite as high end as other models such as the Audeze LCD-4s.
+Overall, they feel fairly solid and durable, although not quite as high-end as other models such as the Audeze LCD-4.

 Noise cancellation and isolation

-The Heddphones come equipped with themselves, a manual, and a mini XLR-1/4″ connector.
+The Heddphones come equipped with themselves, a manual, and a mini XLR to 1/4-inch connector.
 If any of you were looking for a carrying case or something else, you’ll have to go buy it separately.

 Compared to other headphones

-While the Heddphones may be the perfect choice for you, here are some alternatives to consider in comparison.
+While the Hedd Heddphone may be the perfect choice for you, here are some alternatives to consider in comparison.

 Again, while these are both great options, the AKGs might be a safer bet for those of you worried about whether or not your mixes will translate across other sound systems.

-The main difference between the Heddphones and the K872s is that the AKGs are closed-back headphones.
-Meaning that they’re far more ideal for tracking than the Heddphones.
+The main difference between the Heddphones and the K872 is that the AKGs are closed-back headphones, meaning that they’re far more ideal for tracking than the Heddphones.

-In our opinion, the Heddphones sound more open and have a far bigger soundstage than the Focal Clears.
+In my opinion, the Hedd Heddphones sound more open and have a far bigger soundstage than the Focal Clear MG Professional headphones.